CAPC Guidelines:

 • Commercially available fixative stains (e.g. Proto-fix™) are also useful for microscopic diagnosis.

-• Polymerase Chain Reaction (PCR) assays can also be used to amplify Giardia species DNA in feces and are available in commercial laboratories and in some point-of-care platforms.
-Additionally, some PCR tests may determine whether the Giardia subtype is potentially zoonotic.
+• Polymerase Chain Reaction (PCR) assays can also be used to amplify Giardia DNA in feces and are available in reference laboratories.
+Additionally, some PCR tests may determine whether the Giardia assemblage is potentially zoonotic.

 Treatment